wp-plugins/wp-clean-up-optimizer/readme.txt

 **When you use this plugin for the first time make a backup of your database.
 It is best practice to make a database backup before using this program first time.**

-***September 22, 2014: We're happy to announce that WP Clean Up Optimizer reached 1100+ plugin downloads in only 1 month.
+*** October 11, 2014: We're happy to announce that WP Clean Up Optimizer reached 1700+ plugin downloads in only 2 months.
 We frequently receive positive feedback from people using our WP Mail Bank Plugin for WordPress.
 Thanks so much for your support!***

 **How this could help you?**